 She’s So Fancy…

 But practical can also be pretty!
-I may have only spent $230 for supplies to transform the shed, but my One Room Challenge sponsors sent me the most gorgeous pieces to fill this shed with!
+I only spent $230 for supplies to transform the shed, but my One Room Challenge sponsors sent me the most gorgeous pieces to fill this shed with!

 Starting from the top down, these Fulton 3-Light Antique Gold Pendant’s from Crystorama immediately make a statement.
 They have such sophisticated charm, how could the rest of the design not follow suit?